longhorn/website/content/docs/1.6.0/references/settings.md

 > - When applying the setting, Longhorn will restart all instance-manager pods.
 >
 > - When the V2 Data Engine is enabled, each instance-manager pod utilizes 1 CPU core.
 This high CPU usage is attributed to the spdk_tgt process running within each instance-manager pod.
 The spdk_tgt process is responsible for handling input/output (IO) operations and requires intensive polling.
 As a result, it consumes 100% of a dedicated CPU core to efficiently manage and process the IO requests, ensuring optimal performance and responsiveness for storage operations.

+#### V2 Data Engine HugePage Limit

+> Default: `2048`

+This allows users to configure HugePage size in MiB for v2 data engine.

 #### Guaranteed Instance Manager CPU for V2 Data Engine